Liz Linehan

-Liz Linehan is an American politician serving as a member of the Connecticut House of Representatives from the 103rd district.
+Liz Linehan (born 1974) is an American politician serving as a member of the Connecticut House of Representatives from the 103rd district.
 She assumed office in 2017.

 Early life and education

 Linehan was born and raised in Cheshire, Connecticut.
 She earned a Bachelor of Arts degree in communications from Central Connecticut State University.

 Career

 Prior to entering politics, Linehan worked as a morning radio show producer and marketing professional.
 Linehan also served as a member of the Cheshire Town Council.
 She was elected to the Connecticut House of Representatives in 2016 and assumed office in 2017.
+Her district encompasses parts of Cheshire, Wallingford, and Southington.

 During the 2017 legislative session, Linehan served as vice chair of the House Veterans' Affairs.
-Since 2019, she has served as co-chair of the House Children Committee.
+From 2019 to 2024, she served as co-chair of the House Children Committee.
+Linehan introduced and helped pass a bill that trained police in communicating with autistic children in 2017.
+She also created the legislation for autistic drivers now known as the blue envelope program, in 2019.

+Linehan created the Student-Manufacturer Connection Fair within the 103rd district.

+Dan Drew chose Linehan to serve as his running mate for his campaign for governor, but he later withdrew from the race.
+Linehand's campaign for Lieutenant Governor with Drew lasted from September 2017 to January 2018.